MultiSafepay/docs/content/payments/methods/pay-later/afterpay/activation.md

     - The Netherlands: [Offerte](https://www.afterpay.nl/nl/zakelijk/offerte)
     - Belgium: [Offerte aanvragen](https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen)

-**3.** For existing AfterPay clients, to activate AfterPay in your MultiSafepay account email AfterPay Sales at <sales@afterpay.nl>
+**3.** For existing AfterPay clients, to activate AfterPay for your MultiSafepay account, email AfterPay Sales at <sales@afterpay.nl>